 It is critical that we are sharing information amongst ourselves and inviting people interested in gender justice, environmental justice, economic development and labor rights to begin to see food sovereignty as “their” issue as well.

-I am delighted to be a part of two such funder collaborations – the Agroecology Fund and the Grassroots Climate Solutions Fund.
+I am delighted to be a part of two such funder collaborations – the Agroecology Fund and the CLIMA (Climate Leaders In Movement Action) Fund.
 Both collaborative funds aim to leverage the singular power of foundations into a collective effort to amplify, resource, advocate and build the power of people on the frontline fighting for climate and food justice.

 The Agroecology Fund has evolved during 5 years of experimentation and works to support agroecology as a practice; to advance the science of agroecology and remove the social license from industrial agriculture; and strengthen agroecology movements across the world.
 The fund supports strategies as diverse and complementary as researching soil carbon sequestration, creating agroecology schools, passing local land and water use ordinances, and resisting corporate control of seed systems.

-With a global reach and over 100 years’ of collective experience in indigenous rights, climate and economic justice, and women’s rights, the Grassroots Climate Solutions Fund is unprecedented in that it provides a continuum of support to people fighting climate change.
+With a global reach and over 100 years’ of collective experience in indigenous rights, climate and economic justice, and women’s rights, the CLIMA (Climate Leaders In Movement Action) Fund is unprecedented in that it provides a continuum of support to people fighting climate change.
 It means we can award a security grant in as little as 12 hours to an activist whose life or family has been threatened.
 It means we can provide a promising grassroots movement with its first infusion of outside resources.
-And it means we can sustain established organizations with multi-year support and capacity building.
+And it means we can sustain established organizations with multi-year support and support for strengthening their capacity.
 Our aim is to strengthen, amplify, and unify grassroots climate justice solutions on a global scale because we know that they represent sophisticated, alternative approaches to “climate adaptation” and “mitigation.”

 There is no silver bullet solution to the climate crisis, or the global food crisis, or the global inequality crisis.
 With vested corporate interests and disregard of local knowledge, it is going to be important in this immediate future to invest in collaborative initiatives that nurture and promote the idea and practices of interdependence, not only amongst organizations and movements, but in fact, throughout our global ecosystem.